-Mari’s pin-up is a sexy dark-haired catalogue model that she calls Clive – and she wants her new boyfriend to be just like him.
-Wanting Mari to find happiness, Sanjay signs Mari up to a dating website: “Catalogue model required – must be called Clive.”
+Mari’s pin-up is a sexy dark-haired catalogue model that she calls Clive and she wants her new boyfriend to be exactly like him.
+So San helps Mari sign up to a dating app with the profile: Catalogue model required – must be called Clive.

 A curious assortment of Clive’s respond and Mari ventures into a series of dates.
 All of them are disastrous in their own special way, because most of these Clive’s are liars and some of them are just plain weird.

 San runs the newsagents under the hawk eye of his controlling and ambitious mother Neera.
 In the swirl of preparations for San’s socially advantageous marriage, Neera makes it clear that she doesn’t want Mari hanging around.

 Things become more complicated when Mari’s boss Phillip makes a pass at her and Mari records the whole encounter on her digital camera.
 Phillip sends Mari home, but then realises he needs to get the footage back and stop Mari from telling the truth to his wife, who also happens to be Mari’s adopted sister.